top of page

 A fall from only a few meters can end a career, halt a project, and trigger costly investigations.
 Working at heights is never just a training checkbox.
 It sits at the intersection of regulation, competency, and continuous risk control.
 In this analysis, we explain how regulations shape training obligations and why refreshers are a compliance necessity, not an optional extra.

 You will learn the practical meaning of validity periods, how different authorities define competence, and how to align training cycles with your risk profile.
-We answer the question many supervisors ask, how long is working at heights valid for, and translate that into clear renewal timelines, record-keeping requirements, and verification practices.
+We answer the question many supervisors ask: how long is working at heights valid for, and translate that into clear renewal timelines, recordkeeping requirements, and verification practices.
 Expect guidance on distinguishing certificate expiry from demonstrated competence, selecting credible training providers, integrating toolbox talks and on-the-job assessments, and building a defensible audit trail.
-By the end, you will know how to set policy that withstands regulatory scrutiny, protects workers, and avoids downtime, all while keeping your program current and effective.
+By the end, you will know how to set policies that withstand regulatory scrutiny, protect workers, and avoid downtime, all while keeping your program current and effective.

 Current Regulatory Landscape